 It is increasingly difficult to draw clear dividing lines between personal and professional personas on social media accounts.
 Keep in mind that any reference made to your work, workplace or colleagues, even within a personal context, is subject to this Code of Conduct and related policies.
 Nothing we say or post on social media or the internet can be considered truly private.
-We are also responsible for ensuring that what we post is not confidential information, as described further in this Code, and will not compromise CBC/Radio-Canada's integrity, independence or impartiality nor be likely to harm CBC/Radio-Canada's reputation.
+We are also responsible for ensuring that what we post will not compromise CBC/Radio-Canada's integrity, independence or impartiality nor be likely to harm CBC/Radio-Canada's reputation.

 In addition, CBC/Radio-Canada brands, logos and trademarks, including services and programs, cannot be associated with personal accounts.
 You are not authorized to derive revenues, benefits or interest from CBC/Radio-Canada-related information that you publish.
-However, for reasons of transparency, journalists currently employed by CBC/Radio-Canada can add the CBC/Radio-Canada logo in their profile on social media.

-The Journalistic Standards and Practices and policies HUM-9 Political Activity and HUM-1 Conflicts of Interest should be considered when using social media.
+The Journalistic Standards and Practices and our policies on Political Activity and Conflicts of Interest should be considered when using social media.
 For additional guidance on how to navigate your personal social media use, see our Social Media Guidance.